moneymayx/Solana_Hackathon/README.md

 1. **Connect Wallet**: Link your Solana wallet to participate in research
 2. **Age Verification**: Confirm you're 18+ and consent to research participation
-3. **Get USDC**: Buy USDC with Apple Pay/PayPal via MoonPay (sent directly to your wallet)
-4. **Pay Entry Fee**: Transfer USDC directly to smart contract for lottery participation
+3. **Choose Entry Method**:
+   - Pay with USDC from your wallet
+   - Verify Solana Seeker Genesis NFT ownership for free questions
+   - Use a referral code for additional free questions
-5. **Start Research**: Begin interacting with the AI agent through the chat interface
+4. **Start Research**: Begin interacting with the AI agent through the chat interface
-6. **Apply Techniques**: Use various approaches to attempt to persuade the AI
+5. **Apply Techniques**: Use various approaches to attempt to persuade the AI
-7. **Earn Rewards**: Successful jailbreaks automatically trigger fund transfers from smart contract
+6. **Earn Rewards**: Successful jailbreaks automatically trigger fund transfers from smart contract
-8. **Contribute to Research**: Your interactions help advance AI security knowledge
+7. **Contribute to Research**: Your interactions help advance AI security knowledge

 ## 🛡️ Security & Research Features